Jonathansoufer/RNChallengeSquid/README.md

-# Consensys Mobile Engineer Challenge
+# Kado Mobile Engineer Challenge

 This challenge consists of create a creating a React Native mobile app from scratch, and offer seamsly swaps between blockchains uing SquidRouter.